 The proposed project is needed because the only road access to the Cattle Point area of San Juan Island is threatened by coastal bluff erosion.
-Bluff erosion is predicted to become a concern for roadway failure in about 16 years.
+At the current rate of erosion, it is estimated that the bluff scarp would reach a point 2 feet horizontal-distance from the outside face of the guardrail post in about 14 years from present (i.e. 2026).
+It is expected that bluff erosion would continue progressively, eventually causing roadway damage and closure.
 Failure of the Cattle Point Road would result in loss of road access to the east end of the Cattle Point peninsula.